lmaotrigine/heartbeat/book/src/troubleshooting.md

 The first step to debugging issues with your installation is to look at the logs.
 To make it less of a privacy law hassle, all logs exist ephemerally only in the console I/O. i.e. they are streamed to stdout/stderr depending on their origin and severity.
-Fortunately, inspecting them is easy enough.
-If you are simply running the server in the background using screen/tmux you can switch to the appropriate windows to see them.
-If you are using Docker, you can view them using `docker logs`, or `docker compose logs` if you are using `docker-compose`.
-If you are using a process manager like systemd or pm2, you can check your journal, or whatever logging facility it provides.
+Fortunately, inspecting them is easy enough:

+- If you are simply running the server in the background using screen/tmux you can switch to the appropriate windows to see them.
+- With Docker, you can view them using `docker logs`, or `docker compose logs` if you are using `docker-compose`.
+- If you are using a process manager like `systemd` or `pm2`, you can check your journal, or whatever logging facility it provides.
 The pertinent error messages will most likely be helpful enough to find out and fix your problem.

 By default, the maximum log level is `INFO` for release builds and `DEBBUG` for debug builds.
 You should be using release builds in production.
 To control the log level, set the `RUST_LOG` environment variable to an acceptable value.
 Consult [this documentation][tracing] for more information.

 Some common pitfalls are documented here, with suggested debugging solutions.
-If your issue is not listed here and you cannot figure it out, we're happy to help.
-Open an issue or discussion on GitHub, provide us with the relevant logs and reproduction steps and we will do our best to help you out
+If your issue is not listed here, and you cannot figure it out, we're happy to help.
+Open an issue or discussion on GitHub, provide us with the relevant logs and reproduction steps, and we will do our best to help you out

 ## Frequent Problems